ericwarren9/ST-558-Project-3/Grade 12 or GED -- High school graduate.md

     ## Linear Discriminant Analysis 0.3895602
     ## Support Vector Classifier    0.6806967

-As we can see here the best model for our data in this situation is the Lasso model.
+As we can see here the best model for our data for the highest education level of Grade 12 or GED – High school graduate is the Lasso model.